codership/documentation/galeracluster/source/documentation/supported-oss.rst

 Supported Operating Systems
 ===========================

-The table below lists the Galera Cluster versions and the operating systems thar each version supportes.
+The table below lists the Galera Cluster versions and the operating systems that each version supports.

 .. csv-table::
    :class: doc-options